 Today, we reflect on our efforts to share addiction science during the past year.
 We hope that you’ve benefited from the material we’ve posted this year, from our weekly reviews of scientific studies of smoking, gambling, drinking, and other kinds of substance use to our editorials from researchers, treatment providers, and those who have personally experienced addiction.

-We’d love to learn more about how you’ve used The BASIS in your own life!
+We’d love to learn more about how you’ve used The BASIS in your own life, what posts you have personally enjoyed, and any topics you would be interested in hearing about moving into the new year!
 Please share your experiences by emailing us at firstname.lastname@example.org.